 This can be explained by the culture of the Japanese.
 May it be the space their homes take or the food on their plate, the Japanese discourage wastage.
 As a result, this culture for resource utilization has seeped into their digital world and has made it certain that digital space is utilized.

 The size of the images used on Japanese websites also makes them stand out from their western counterparts.
-Western websites use large and high-resolution images which increase the website’s aesthetics and improves its impact.
+Western websites use large and high-resolution images which increase the website’s aesthetics and improve its impact.
 This is in contrast to Japanese websites which are the opposite.

 It’s so “Kawaii”

 There are numerous Japanese websites that seem to use style elements borrowed from the anime character world.
-Chibi style characters are usually found on website home pages or as part of advertisements.
+Chibi style characters and cute fonts are usually found on website home pages or as part of advertisements.
 “Kawaii”, often translated as cuteness, is a prevailing cultural theme in Japan, even though it can sometimes be interpreted as childish or inappropriate by the non-Japanese.

 Just a Clash of Color